CSCfi/ansible-role-sssd/README.md

 Configures a Linux server to use sssd and LDAP for system authentication.

-Tested on EL6 and EL7
+Tested on EL6, EL7, Gentoo and Arch

+ - CI testing of EL6/EL7.
+ - syntax-checking testing also being done on Ubuntu but no configuration done for that yet.

 copy templates/sssd-example.conf.j2 to templates/sssd.conf.j2 and modify it
  - sssd.conf.j2 is ignored from git